Extract PDF tables with OCR

 6. Resize the column to ensure their width will accommodate any length of text

-7. The preview updates with the new columns
+7. The preview update includes the new columns

 8. Name the columns by clicking on their names in the table preview or by creating new names.
-Alternatively, if your selection contains the table header, you can click the Table headers included in the selection option for automatically naming your columns.
+Alternatively, if your selection contains the table header, you can click the Table headers included in the selection option to automatically name your columns.

 9. Create a label above the table to identify the start of the table and assign it to the "Start relative to" field.
 Make sure the label will be present on every document and at the same distance from the start or end of the table as in the current sample.